CaglarAlperen/Unity-Projects/Silly Grid Game/Readme.md

 # Gameplay

 This is a two player turn based grid game.
+I call silly because I didn't check are there any strategy never squish and play forever.
+I hope there aren't.
 * Each player has three pieces.
 * Each turn players have to make these three moves:
 * * move 1 square straight